brian-bernal/ocr-label/readme.txt

 Setup:
-1. index.html and server.js are in the same directory.
-2. An environment variable, EXTERNAL_API_KEY, is required.
-One can be obtained for free at https://ocr.space You can make a .env file or create env vars yourself:
+1. An environment variable, EXTERNAL_API_KEY, is required.
+An API key can be obtained for free at https://ocr.space You can make a .env file which dotenv will pull in or you create env vars yourself on your system:
 PORT=3000
 EXTERNAL_API_KEY=yourapikeyhere
-3. npm install express multer axios form-data dotenv
+2. Install the dependencies via: npm install express multer axios form-data dotenv (or: npm install (if you want to use package.json))
-4. node server.js
+4. Use node to start: node server.js
-5. open browser to localhost
+5. open browser to localhost (or whatever port you decided but 80 is the default)

 Ideas for improvement:
 1. It makes way more sense to read the image and then auto populate the fields and ask the user to verify instead of having the user enter everything and then verify.
 This introduces additional steps, but it's much more user friendly; nobody likes having to fill out forms.